jonathanabennett/projectwarrior/README.md

 ### Prerequisites

-GTD-review is written in Common Lisp and requires a basic Common Lisp setup in order to run.
+Projectwarrior is written in Common Lisp and requires a basic Common Lisp setup in order to run.
 Ensure that the following are correctly configured on your system:

-1. [sbcl](http://www.sbcl.org/index.html) Steel Bank Common Lisp (GTD-Review should work with other Common Lisps, but has not been tested).
+1. [sbcl](http://www.sbcl.org/index.html) Steel Bank Common Lisp (Projectwarrior should work with other Common Lisps, but has not been tested).
 2. [Quicklisp](https://www.quicklisp.org/beta/), the package manager for Common Lisp.
-This is used to download and install any 3rd party Common Lisp systems needed for GTD-Review to run.
+This is used to download and install any 3rd party Common Lisp systems needed for Projectwarrior to run.

-Once you have SBCL and Quicklisp setup according to the instructions on their website, follow the steps below to install GTD-review.
+Once you have SBCL and Quicklisp setup according to the instructions on their website, follow the steps below to install Projectwarrior.

 1. Clone the repository into your local-projects folder (typically `~/quicklisp/local-projects`).
-2. `make build` to create the gtd-review executable.
+2. `make build` to create the Projectwarrior executable.
-3. `make install` to copy the `gtd-review` executable to `~/.bin`.
+3. `make install` to copy the `Projectwarrior` executable to `~/.bin`.
 If you need it to be elsewhere to be on your path, please skip this step and manually copy it.
 4. (Optional) `make hook` to create and install the `taskwarrior` on-exit hook.

 ## Usage

 ### Add

-Run `gtd-revew add <project>` to add `<project>` to the `/.cl-gtd/projects.txt` file. `<project>` should be in a format acceptable to Taskwarrior as a project (no spaces).
+Run `project add <project>` to add `<project>` to the `/.cl-gtd/projects.txt` file. `<project>` should be in a format acceptable to Taskwarrior as a project (no spaces).
 This adds nothing to taskwarrior, but it does ensure that you will see this project when you do your next review.

 ### Projects

-Run `gtd-review projects` to trigger a review of your projects.
+Run `project projects` to trigger a review of your projects.
 When this is called, the projects in your `projects.txt` file will be displayed one by one and the taskwarrior command `task project.is:<project> and (status:PENDING or status:WAITING) all` will be called.
 This gives you a list of pending and waiting tasks for this project.
 Review this list and evaluate the project for yourself.
 Do the tasks currently captured in taskwarrior represent everything you need to do with this project?
 Are any of these tasks stale?
 Using a _separate_ terminal window, add/modify/complete/delete any tasks that need to be added/modified/completed/deleted in taskwarrior.
 Finally, mark the project as:

 - [a]ctive: This project is still part of my productivity landscape and should remain in my system.
 - [c]ompleted: This project is complete and can be removed from my system.